 You don’t have to be a yogi master to bring some of these benefits to your students, either.
 You may choose to set aside a few minutes a day for a dedicated practice.
-Or Teacher-Author Rainbow City Learning recommends setting up a yoga poster or two at each of the stations in your classroom — your math station, your reading station, and more.
+Or Teacher-Author Rainbow City Learning recommends weaving yoga into each of the stations in your classroom — your math station, your reading station, and more.
 “Create a routine with your students that before attempting each academic station, they practice a yoga pose and/or a breath.
 It’s a great way for them to clear their head and save some space in their brain for the learning to sink in.”

-2. Guided meditation
+2) Guided meditation

 Meditation can take many forms in the classroom.
 There’s really no right or wrong way.
-A sample scenario could look like this: As students arrive into the classroom, a teacher (or student volunteer) places a meditation bowl in the middle of the room.
-Once the class settles in, the teacher or student gently hits the bowl where a sound initiates the meditation to begin.
+A sample scenario could look like this: At the start of class, play some calming music to initiate a meditation session.
 Students sit with both feet on the floor and their hands on their laps.
 Some close their eyes, while others gently gaze forward.
 A few may choose to rest their heads on their desks.
-After five minutes or so, the volunteer hits the bowl again to end the practice.
+After five minutes or so, gradually lower the volume of the music to end the practice.
 And the class then begins the next activity feeling relaxed and in a clearer state of mind.

 Interested in guided meditation for your students?
-Check out these resources and starter ideas from TpT Teacher-Authors.
+Check out these digital resources and starter ideas from TpT Teacher-Authors.

-3. Calming corners
+3) Calming corners

 Here’s some inspiration from music teacher and Teacher-Author SingToKids, as she describes what a calming corner looks like in her room: “I have a lovely mural painted in my room with a tree and birds around it.
 Under the tree, I have a small chair where my students can go when they are not ready to learn.
 It is not a time-out chair.
 It’s simply a place to go when a child is struggling to learn.
 Sometimes children go on their own and other times, I ask a child to go there.
 I have a small basket of items for students who need some type of physical release (e.g. squishy balls) and some items to help students calm down, such as small stuffed animals and sand timers.
 Most times, the student returns to the class on their own — and most do so within 3-5 minutes.
 If I have a child who was asked to go because of disruptive behavior, then I have them use a reflection sheet.”

 Curious about setting up a calming corner in your classroom?
-Check out these resources and starter ideas from TpT Teacher-Authors.
+Check out these digital resources and starter ideas from TpT Teacher-Authors.

-4. Brain breaks
+4) Brain breaks

 Brain breaks are based on the idea that when students briefly switch to a new activity, different networks in the brain are mobilized.
 The resting pathways are given the opportunity to restore their focus so students can return to the other activity with a fostered sense of focus and attention.
-Teacher-Authors Second Story Window explain brain breaks like this: “It’s like stacking books on a shelf.
+The Teacher-Authors from Second Story Window explain brain breaks like this: “It’s like stacking books on a shelf.
 You may have some amazing literary treasures — Oliver Twist and Of Mice and Men — and you’ve got the energy to shove books up there all day.
 But once the shelf is full, no matter how great the book, it just won’t fit.
 It’s the same thing in our classrooms.
 You may continue teaching, but kids’ brains won’t continue learning.
 Unlike a bookshelf, the brain has a way to clear more space.
 The hippocampus works to convert working memory to long-term memory.
 So a brain break is literally a time-out for the brain to have a chance to free up some space for future information.”

 Eager to bring some brain breaks into the day?
-Check out these resources and starter ideas from TpT Teacher-Authors.
+Check out these digital resources and starter ideas from TpT Teacher-Authors.

-5. Movement breaks
+5) Movement breaks

 In some classrooms, brain breaks and movement breaks happen together.
 Movement breaks are basically brief intervals that enable students to move move move!
 The purpose of movement beaks isn’t just to help students get their “wiggles” out (although that’s a fun benefit, for sure).
 They also help energize students and increase their ability to focus on the next learning activity.
-Examples of movement breaks include a spur-of-the-moment dance party or a quick scavenger hunt throughout the room.
+Examples of movement breaks include a spur-of-the-moment dance party or a quick scavenger hunt.
 Teacher-Author PlayLearnTeach loves doing movement breaks during indoor recess, classroom transitions, and music blocks.

 Excited to get your students moving and sharking?
-Check out these resources and starter ideas from TpT Teacher-Authors.
+Check out these digital resources and starter ideas from TpT Teacher-Authors.

-6. Self-esteem activities
+6) Self-esteem activities